Camshaft2022/Gym-project-1/README.md

 # __Fitness Studio__

-Fitness studio is a website that provides an existing or expected client information about the facilities and coaches of a gym and provides details on upcoming events and classes.
+Fitness studio is a website that provides an existing or expected customer information about the facilities/classes and coaches of a gym and provides details on upcoming events and classes.
-For this sites demographic it will be targeting both professional athletes and hobbyists that want a sense of community and mutually understanding and safe environment to keep fit and healthy.
+For this sites demographic it will be targeting both professional athletes and hobbyists that want a sense of community, mutual understanding and safe environment to keep fit and healthy.
-I believe this website is beneficial to a client because its got detailed information on upcoming events and classes and any details an expected client could want to know about when they wish to join Fitness studio.
+I believe this website is beneficial to a customer because its got detailed information on upcoming events/classes and any details an expected customer could want to know about when they wish to join Fitness Studio to relieve any stress from the process.

 ## Existing Features